 - The non-compete must “[i]mpose restrictions that are appropriate in relation to the valuable consideration supporting the noncompetition covenant.”
 Once again, there is no definition for this factor, but, in essence, if an employer provides greater value in exchange for signing a non-compete, then it can impose greater restrictions.
 For example, if an employer offers an extra sum of money to sign a non-compete, then it would likely be allowed to impose greater restrictions.
 However, if an employer terminates you for no good reason just months after signing a non-compete, then the restrictions might not be enforceable because you weren’t able to enjoy continued employment for very long.

-Keep in mind that most of the cases I mentioned were decided before the Nevada non-compete law was added in 2017, so the courts could interpret the enforcement of non-competes a little differently based on the new law.
+Keep in mind that most of the cases I mentioned were decided before the Nevada non-compete law was added in 2017 and went into effect on June 3, 2017, so the courts could interpret the enforcement of non-competes a little differently based on the new law.

 What if the Employer’s Customer or Client Wants to Hire Me?